 Figure 5: Graphical summary of the protocol section 4.
 Following on from sections 1 to 3 (Figure 4), the streptavidin beads are blocked and the biotinylated RNA sample added to the prepared beads.
 The biotinylated RNA binds to the streptavidin beads and the un-biotinylated RNA removed and washed.
 The biotinylated RNA is eluted from the beads using βME and precipitated ready for further research.
 Numbers in red correspond to the step numbers in the protocol.

-Supplementary Figure 1: Animated version of Figure 2

-Supplementary Figure 2: Improvement of nsRNA recovery from yeast cells with and without additional copies of the importer at 1 and 3 minutes of thio-labelling.
+Supplementary Figure 1: Improvement of nsRNA recovery from yeast cells with and without additional copies of the importer at 1 and 3 minutes of thio-labelling.
 Note that Fui1 is the yeast’s own promoter expressed from a 2 µm plasmid.
 The genomic copy of this gene is present in both of these strains.

+Supplementary Figure 2: Animated version of β-est AID 4U β-est AID 4U graphical protocol

 DISCUSSION:

-Here, we present a protocol for extremely rapid and specific 4tU labelling, for recovery of nascent, newly synthesized RNA (nsRNA) from S. cerevisiae after as little as 15 s of labelling, with very low contamination by unlabeled RNA.
+This paper presents a protocol for extremely rapid and specific 4tU labelling, for recovery of nascent, newly synthesized RNA (nsRNA) from S. cerevisiae after as little as 15 s of labelling, with very low contamination by unlabeled RNA.

 The user should always take care to maintain the integrity of the RNA by use of cold temperatures and DEPC-treated reagents.
 Streptavidin bead purification is generally reliable; however, the bead buffer is difficult to handle; it must be made freshly, with its components added in the right order, and not chilled or autoclaved.
 Common failings include the RNA being incompletely dissolved after the precipitation steps, and so being either not biotinylated or otherwise lost during the processing steps.
 There is extensive troubleshooting help in the supplementary material.

 There are some limitations to be aware of in ers4tU.
 One already mentioned is that 4tU slows growth of the yeast (Figure 1a).
 Apart from endogenously thiolated RNAs9, only RNAs that have been transcribed during the labelling period can be purified by this method.
 Polymerases paused on genes throughout the thiolation time will not produce thiolated transcripts that can be purified, although transcripts that are partially labelled due to polymerases entering or leaving a paused state during thiolation can be recovered.
 Strains that transcribe poorly, either because of mutation or growth conditions, produce little nsRNA, although the techniques used here will nevertheless improve recovery of nsRNA compared to other methods.
 Longer times and increased culture volumes may be necessary in these strains and conditions.
-Note that uracil is a good source of nitrogen and so this method should be trialled before being used for studies involving nitrogen starvation.
+Note that uracil is a good source of nitrogen and so this method should be trialed before being used for studies involving nitrogen starvation.

 The ers4tU protocol is particularly useful for analysis of short-lived RNAs, many of which are so rapidly degraded that they cannot be identified without crippling the degradation machinery.
-Examples include cryptic unstable transcripts (CUTs)4, and short transcripts produced by premature termination or promoter proximal pausing16 and antisense transcription “upstream” from a promoter (PROMPTs)17.
+Examples include cryptic unstable transcripts (CUTs)4, and short transcripts produced by premature termination or promoter proximal pausing18 and antisense transcription “upstream” from a promoter (PROMPTs)19.
 The intermediates produced during processing of stable RNA species are also transient but can be enriched using ers4tU transcription4.
 The ers4tU protocol is therefore exceptional in permitting highly transient RNA species to be analyzed and captured under near physiological conditions, which is a huge advantage over other methods.
-This technique has been used to study transcription and downstream RNA processing kinetics in RNA polymerase mutants that elongate faster or slower than normal18.
+This technique has been used to study transcription and downstream RNA processing kinetics in RNA polymerase mutants that elongate faster or slower than normal20.